Woody Jackson: Career

 In 2008, video game company Rockstar Games signed Jackson to co-compose the music for Red Dead Redemption (2010), together with Elm.
 They composed approximately 200 tracks for the game over 15 months, partly at Electro-Vox, the first project Jackson worked on as owner of the studio.
-When researching music for inspiration, Jackson found that there was no contemporaneous "Western sound"; he felt that the soundtracks of 1960s Western films, such as Ennio Morricone's work on the Dollars Trilogy, was more representative of Western music.
+When researching music for inspiration, Jackson found there was no contemporaneous "Western sound"; he felt the soundtracks of 1960s Western films, such as Ennio Morricone's work on the Dollars Trilogy, was more representative of Western music.
 Shortly after finding a German guitar in Los Angeles with the appropriate sound and "a perfect tremolo", Jackson returned home and wrote the game's main theme.
 While experimenting for the game's northern region, Jackson recorded the heartbeat of his unborn daughter using his iPhone.
 Jackson collaborated with Tommy Morgan, whom he had met while working on Ocean's Thirteen, on the soundtrack's harmonica tracks.
 Jackson worked with David Holmes—with whom he had worked on films like Ocean's Twelve and Ocean's Thirteen—to produce the soundtrack.
 The game's score was praised by critics, receiving favorable comparisons to Morricone's work; it won awards from GameSpot, the Game Audio Network Guild Awards, and the Spike Video Game Awards.

 Jackson and Elm returned to compose the score for Undead Nightmare (2010), a downloadable content campaign for Red Dead Redemption.
 For Undead Nightmare, he sampled several of the tracks from the original game using E-mu SP-1200, which he discovered from Money Mark.
 Jackson provided the reassembled music to Elm before going on tour with Vincent Gallo; when he returned from tour, the score was finalized.
 The soundtrack was generally well-received in the context of the game.
 Jackson continued working with Rockstar by providing additional incidental music and sounds for L.A.
 Noire (2011), and additional production and studio provision for Max Payne 3 (2012).
 For L.A.
 Noire, Jackson re-orchestrated one of the themes and wrote much of the in-game music.
-While the game's score largely uses a live orchestra, Jackson found that this led to difficulties with interactive music as the player can hear the loop; inspired by film noir and the works of musicians like Bernard Herrmann, Jackson departed from the existing music and wrote original tracks in about a month.
+While the game's score largely uses a live orchestra, Jackson found this led to difficulties with interactive music as the player can hear the loop; inspired by film noir and the works of musicians like Bernard Herrmann, Jackson departed from the existing music and wrote original tracks in about a month.
 L.A.
 Noire's music was ultimately awarded at the British Academy Games Awards and the Game Audio Network Guild Awards.